-Interview with PREA Coordinator

-115.233 Resident education Auditor Overall Determination: Meets Standard Auditor Discussion Oriana House policy 1080 states that during the intake process, all residents shall receive information explaining the agency's zero tolerance policy regarding all forms of sexual abuse and sexual harassment and how to report incidents or suspicions of sexual abuse or sexual harassment.
-The policy also states that residents that are transferred into the facility will receive refresher training which includes the location of PREA posters and information on how to report allegations or suspicions of sexual abuse or sexual harassment.
+115.233 Resident education Auditor Overall Determination: Meets Standard

 Policy 8004 states that Oriana House facilities must ensure that all clients understand the program rules, regulations, and guidelines.
 This includes ensuring that clients who have disabilities and are limited English proficient have equal opportunity to participate and benefit from all aspects of the agency's efforts to prevent, detect, and respond to sexual abuse and sexual harassment.

-Residents at RIPP receive PREA information immediately during the facility intake process.
+Residents at RCC receive PREA information immediately during the facility intake process.
 The Resident Supervisor staff provide a handbook which includes PREA prevention guide, and each resident signs a verification form confirming receipt.
-The handbook informs residents that: Sexual activity between residents or between residents and staff are always prohibited There are multiple ways to report abuse There are multiple ways to report abuseFalse reporting may result in a sanction for falsification Crisis support is available and staff must assist residents who request rape crisis services Residents privacy rights are respected but subject to mandatory reporting laws Anti-discrimination protections apply, including based on actual or perceived gender identity All residents, new or transfer, attend a mandatory orientation group.
-The orientation education includes: Agency zero tolerance policy Definitions Reporting options
+The handbook informs residents that:

+- Sexual activity between residents or between residents and staff are always prohibited - There are multiple ways to report abuse - False reporting may result in a sanction for falsification - Crisis support is available and staff must assist residents who request rape crisis services - Residents privacy rights are respected but subject to mandatory reporting laws - Anti-discrimination protections apply, including based on actual or perceived gender identity

+All residents, new or transfer, attend a mandatory orientation group.
+The orientation education includes:

+- · Agency zero tolerance policy

+- Definitions

+- Reporting options

 - verbal to any staff

 - Internal PREA hotline

 - External ODRC hotline

 - Submitting a PREA form

 - Written letter

 - Email

 - Third-party reporting

 - Retaliation protections

 - Bad faith reporting

 - Access to support services

 - Special Considerations

-- limited English proficiency
+- Limited English proficiency

 - Deaf/hard of hearing

 - Blind/low vision

 - Cognitive/physical disabilities

 - Search and security procedures